Johnny English (film series): Future

-In February 2024, it was announced that a fourth instalment was set to begin shooting in summer of that year in Malta and United Kingdom.
-It remains in development, even though production was set to begin on 30 September 2024 in London, with William Davies and Eric Fellner producing.
+In February 2024, it was announced that a fourth instalment was set to begin shooting in the summer of 2024 in Malta and the United Kingdom.
+Production was originally set to begin on 30 September 2024 in London, with William Davies and Eric Fellner producing, although the project is still in development and its status remains unclear.
+In April 2026, the film was listed as completed.